privateprep/coding-space-website/src/pages/blog/2026-09-03-your-child-will-work-in-jobs-that-dont-exist-yet.md

 ---
 templateKey: blog-post
-title: Your Child Will Work in Jobs That Don't Exist Yet
+title: Your Kids Will Work in Jobs That Don't Exist Yet
 titleColor: "#264548"
 bgColor: "#faf6ee"
 date: 2026-09-03T20:02:59.432Z